 Attempting to collect for damages after a hit-and-run accident is particularly frustrating for victims.
-If you or a loved one was injured as a result of a hit-and-run driver, you should get legal assistance immediately.
+If you or a loved one was injured or someone has died as a result of a hit-and-run accident, you should get legal assistance immediately.
 If another party’s negligence or responsibility was involved in the accident, you may be entitled to receive financial compensation.
 However, insurance companies will use tactics to attempt to get you to settle for the lowest amount possible, so your case must be handled correctly and competently, or you may never receive the compensation you are entitled to.

-Evidence from a crash can evaporate quickly, as witnesses disappear, and damaged vehicles are towed away.
-An experienced car crash attorney can ensure that all of the evidence is properly preserved and have pictures taken to validate your injuries and damages.
+Evidence from a crash can evaporate quickly, as witnesses disappear and damaged vehicles are towed away.
+An experienced hit-and-run attorney can ensure that all of the evidence is properly preserved and have pictures taken to validate your injuries and damages.
 Your attorney will do everything possible to identify the driver who fled the scene.
 Even if the driver cannot be found, an attorney can help make sure you can collect the largest settlement possible from your own car insurance policy, if you have that type of coverage.

-Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann knows the courts and the system and what you need to do to increase your chances of getting the settlement you deserve.
+Our attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters know the courts and the system and what you need to do to increase your chances of getting the settlement you deserve.
 We offer a free consultation to carefully examine the individual facts in your case and determine the best way to handle it.
-Contact us today online or call our offices at (570) 323-8711 to set up your free consultation with our hit-and-run lawyer today.
+Call our offices at (570) 323-8711 to set up your free consultation with our hit-and-run lawyer today.

 Under 75 Pa.C.S.
 3742, 3743 and 3745, all drivers are required to notify the police department about any car accident, whether or not the driver was responsible for the accident and even if the accident involved unattended property.
 Notification should include insurance and contact information.